Evening Food & Cycling tour in Chiang Mai, Thailand

 This tour is all about food!
-Along our way we will sample tropical fruit and local snacks in addition to a sit down meal.
-The main focus is on Chiang Mai cuisine, although your guide will also introduce you to Shan and Tai Yai delicacies, and we are sure you'll have a full belly at the end of the trip.
+Along our way we will sample tropical fruit and local snacks in addition to sit down meals.
+We'll try Chiang Mai cuisin and also introduce you to Shan and Tai Yai delicacies, and we are sure you'll have a full belly at the end of the trip.
 Everyone will find something to suit them, including vegetarians, and rest assured there will be no snakes or bugs!
-Fresh clean water is always available during the tour, along with a stop for refreshing fruit juice.
+Fresh clean water is always available during the tour.

 2 to 6

 This tour is guaranteed for a minimum of just 2 travellers.
 And we limit the group size to only 8 travellers so that you get all the attention you want in an intimate group.